abhisin98/script-react-native-devtools-for-github-codespaces/README.md

 # React Native DevTools for GitHub Codespaces

-This script simplifies development inside GitHub Codespaces by rewriting the DevTools URL with a tunnel URL and opening it in your system browser.
-It's tailored for use with `expo start --tunnel`.
+This script streamlines launching React Native DevTools in GitHub Codespaces by rewriting the DevTools URL with a tunnel URL and opening it in your system browser.
+It's designed for use with `expo start --tunnel`.

 ## Features